 Result: A more robust, tunable system designed for long-term use, higher accuracy, and evolving requirements.

-Snowflake wins on speed to MVP (Minimum Viable Product) and ease of use for lean teams.
-Databricks wins on optimization, evaluation, and scale for mission-critical applications where every percentage point of accuracy matters.
+In 2026, Snowflake still wins on speed to MVP and ease of use for lean teams, while Databricks still wins on optimization, evaluation, and long-term scale for mission-critical AI applications.

 An AI model that inadvertently leaks sensitive customer data is a catastrophic risk.
 The governance models of Snowflake and Databricks reflect their architectural histories.